cosmos/iavl/docs/proof/proof.md

   proof of existence or proof of absence.

-* `ImmutableTree.GetRangeWithProof(start, end []byte, limit int)`: fetches the keys, values, and proofs for the given key range, optionally with a limit.
+* `ImmutableTree.GetRangeWithProof(start, end []byte, limit int)`: fetches the keys, values, and proofs for the given key range, optionally with a limit (end key is excluded).

 * `MutableTree.GetVersionedWithProof(key []byte, version int64)`: like `GetWithProof()`, but for a specific version of the tree.